 Kim began working for our firm in 2018 as a summer intern.
 After her time here, she continued her immigration work almost exclusively in the representation of asylum seekers, both as an independent contractor, and in a pro bono capacity.
-She has represented detained and non-detained asylum seekers in the United States, and she spent several weeks throughout 2019 and 2020 providing pro bono legal assistance to asylum seekers who were subjected to MPP policies at a legal clinic at the United States-México border in Tijuana, México.
+She has represented detained and non-detained asylum seekers in the United States, and she spent several weeks throughout 2019 and 2020 providing pro bono legal assistance to asylum seekers who were subjected to MPP policies at a legal clinic in Tijuana, México.
 Kim has also been engaged as a featured speaker regarding asylum rights and border issues.

 As a full-time attorney in our office, Kim's work is largely centered on removal defense-- particularly asylum and cancellation of removal.
-She represents our clients before the immigration courts in New Orleans and Atlanta, as well as before USCIS in Montgomery.
+She represents our clients before the immigration courts in New Orleans and Atlanta, as well as before USCIS in Montgomery and probate court.
 Her enduring passion and focus is "crisis immigration"-- a term she uses to describe cases where clients face the prospect of having their families divided by a border or being returned across a border to the perils from which they have previously fled.
 Kim speaks some Spanish, but she is grateful that our office is staffed with highly competent bilingual staff who can help her communicate fully with our clients.

 Bachelor of Philosophy, Anthropology, Northwestern University